-Through the years there have been countless destructive events that no one could have predicted and till now we don’t know how to protect ourselves from unplanned events.
-Although at the end of the day, we all think our homes are the safest places and feel protected at home.
+There have been countless unpredictable destructive events through the years.
+Till now, experts don’t know how to protect the world from natural disasters.
+Although we all think our homes are the safest places and feel protected at home at the end of the day.
 Unfortunately, this isn’t always the case, as your home safety can be as unpredictable as the outside world.

 What is Home Insurance?

-A sudden misfortunate incident such as a storm or theft, can turn a person’s world upside down and can be almost unrecoverable.
-The only thing that brings hope to a person whose been through such a disaster is when they remember they have home insurance.
+A sudden misfortunate incident such as a storm or theft can turn a person or family’s world upside down.
+The only thing that brings hope to a person who’s been through such a disaster is when they remember they have home insurance.

-Reasons Why Home Insurance is Important in Hong Kong
+Reasons Home Insurance is Important in Hong Kong

 Typhoon season starts in May and lasts until November.
 Although typhoons are part of the Hong Kong lifestyle, they can still cause unfortunate situations.
-The typhoons range from 1-10, 1-3 being considered safe, and 8-10 being considered hazardous.
-Typhoon 8-10 is when your home and personal belongings are in danger.
-These typhoons can cause serious damages in various ways.
-Some of these damages include broken windows, flooding, water seeping through walls, and even at the worst risk of building structure damage.
-A popular example is the latest drastic typhoon 10 in 2018 that shook Hong Kong: Typhoon Mangkhut.
-The winds reached 250km/h and caused a record storm surge, uprooted around 1,500 trees, and left more than hundreds of windows smashed all over the city.
+The typhoons range from 1-10, with 1-3 being considered safe, and 8-10 being hazardous.
+Strong typhoons can cause broken windows, flooding, water seeping through walls, and even damage to the building structure.
+A famous example is the latest drastic typhoon 10 in 2018 that shook Hong Kong: Typhoon Mangkhut.
+The winds reached 250km/h and caused a record storm surge, uprooted around 1,500 trees, and leftover hundreds of windows smashed all over the city.

-South China Morning Post has recently published an article that states “Hong Kong will suffer typhoons more destructive than Mangkhut, droughts that wreak havoc on drinking water supplies and pummelling heatwaves if global warming exceeds 2 degrees Celsius (3.6 degrees Fahrenheit) by 2050”.
-This shows how there is much more damage to come to homes and buildings.
+South China Morning Post has recently published an article that states, “Hong Kong will suffer typhoons more destructive than Mangkhut, droughts that wreak havoc on drinking water supplies and pummelling heatwaves if global warming exceeds 2 degrees Celsius (3.6 degrees Fahrenheit) by 2050″.
+The article shows how there is much more damage to come to homes and buildings.

 2. House Fires

-Fire is a hazard that can ignite from something very small and result in brutally destroying everything as it grows.
-It is an element that can grow very quickly if not put out as soon as possible.
-This is why it is a threatening risk to a home, as it can destroy walls, furniture, expensive assets, and even take the resident’s life.
+Fire is a hazard that can ignite from something tiny and brutally destroy everything as it grows.
+A fire can grow very quickly if not put out as soon as possible.
+This is why it is a threatening risk to a home, as it can destroy walls, furniture, expensive assets and even take a resident’s life.
 A house fire can occur at any time.
-The worst situation is when they occur as the residents are out of the house, hence there is no one to stop it and it is too late.
-These house fires result in the homeowner and even the tenant suffering from great loss and unrecoverable damages.
+The worst situation is when the residents are out of the house; hence there is no one to stop it, and it is too late.
+These house fires result in the homeowner and tenant suffering from significant loss and unrecoverable damages.

 Home Floods are very common in Hong Kong due to the unpredictable weather and heavy rainstorms yearly.
-Early 2021, a black rainstorm had caused a flood in many homes all over the city causing an increase in property loss.
-As discussed earlier the severity of typhoon are going to increase causing more floods and damages.
-Flood damages are also one of the most expensive to recover from as it takes months to fix walls, wiring, and more.
+In Early 2021, a black rainstorm caused a flood in many homes throughout the city, causing property loss.
+As discussed earlier, typhoon severity will increase, causing more floods and damage.
+Flood damages are also one of the most expensive to recover from, as it takes months to repair.

 4. Unexpected Burglary

-Hong Kong is known to be one of the safest countries in Asia, but this does not mean that there are no crimes.
-Like any location, there is always some burglary and anyone can be a victim, no matter where one lives.
-Burglary is when one illegally enters a property with intentions to steal valuable property.
-Everyone trusts their home is safe and leaves their most valuable items at home, without thinking once that that item could be stolen anytime.
+Hong Kong is one of the safest countries in Asia, but this does not mean there are no crimes.
+Like any location, there is always some burglary, and anyone can be a victim.
+Burglary is when one illegally enters a property to steal valuable property.
+Everyone trusts their home is safe and leaves their most valuable items at home without thinking that a stranger could steal that item anytime.
 The items include TVs, laptops, wallets, speakers, and much more that they know they can sell.

-All these damages, losses, and mental frustrations can be avoided by simply purchasing a Home Insurance policy.
-Home insurance from a company, such as Red Asia Insurance will be one of the only things that will help one recover if they, unfortunately, have to face any of the above damaging incidents.
-An insurance policy is becoming a necessity and is proven to help a range of clients recover from such incidents.
+All these damages, losses, and mental frustrations can be avoided by simply purchasing a home insurance policy.
+Home insurance will be one of the only things that will help recover from the above damaging incidents.
+Therefore, the insurance policy is becoming necessary and is proven to help many clients recover from such incidents.

-It is a common misunderstanding by tenants who are renting their home from a landlord, that they do not need home insurance as the landlord has one.
+It is a common misunderstanding by tenants who are renting their home from a landlord that they do not need home insurance as the landlord has one.
 This is a confusion that can cost the tenants a large financial loss.
 Every tenant needs home insurance to protect their valuables in the landlord’s house.
-As the home insurance that the landlord owns only covers the physical home like the walls, floors, and anything they own.
-In a case of a fire, the insurance company will only reimburse the landlord for their loss, not the tenant for all the valuables they have lost.
-Therefore tenants need to spend on tenant insurance while the landlords have their own home insurance.
+The home insurance that the landlord owns only covers the physical home, like the walls, floors, and anything they own.
+In a case of a fire, the insurance company will only reimburse the landlord for their loss, not the tenant.
+Therefore tenants need to spend on tenant home insurance.

-In conclusion, Hong Kong is the 2nd most expensive city in the world, homes are one of the biggest investments one makes in Hong Kong.
-That’s why it is crucial to protect this investment and avoid spending more unnecessary costs: with Home Insurance.
+In conclusion, Hong Kong is one of the most expensive cities globally.
+Homes are one of the most significant investments one makes in Hong Kong.
+That’s why it is crucial to protect this investment and avoid spending more unnecessary costs – with home insurance.